After a bushfire

 Insurance, repairs and rebuilding

-As soon as you can after a fire, contact your insurance company to report any damage or loss as soon as you can.
+Contact your insurance company to report any damage or loss as soon as you can.
 They will need to send an assessor to your property to process your claim.
 Depending on their advice, you may be able to begin repairs and any rebuilding.
 Check with your insurance company before you enter a contract with cleaning or repair contractors, to avoid additional bills.

-- If you cannot remember the name of your insurance company or the details are not available, you can contact the Insurance Council of Australia on 1300 728 228.
+If you cannot remember the name of your insurance company or the details are not available, you can contact the Insurance Council of Australia on 1300 728 228.

 Traumatic experiences such as being involved in a fire can be sudden and overwhelming.
 It is normal for people to feel unsettled and disrupted for a while.
 In most cases there are no signs of physical injury, but there can be a serious emotional toll.
 Some symptoms can include depression, anxiety, sadness, anger, fatigue, nightmares and difficulty concentrating.